 Location: Manor Farm, Stratton on the Fosse

 What do they do?
-Root Connections runs a community market garden which offers social and therapeutic horticulture sessions for individuals and groups.
-They grow and sell vegetables, salad and cut flowers on land provided by partners, beside a hostel for the rural homeless.
+Root Connections runs a community market garden which offers social and therapeutic horticulture sessions for individuals and groups. we grow and sell vegetables, salad and cut flowers on land provided by partners, beside a hostel for the rural homeless.

 Is there wheelchair access?
 Yes, but no toilet facilities for wheelchair users yet (awaiting planning permission)

-Get in touch: email Sue – sue.crossbourton@rootconnections.co.uk
+Get in touch: email Sue: sue.crossbourton@rootconnections.co.uk

 Growing Grants Showcase - Sue Cross-Bourton Manager of Root Connections reports:

 The Growing Grant contributed towards a project worker salary and the building of a small classroom on site.
-They have needed to push through planning requirements, building regulations and materials submissions, but know that they will complete this important all-weather space.

 It has been a challenging time, lock-down meant restaurants and markets closed, leading to a loss of income from their garden produce sales.
 However, Covid-related funding was a lifeline.
 'There were advantages of being a relatively small project, it brought more freedom and flexibility and the ability to adapt to the constantly changing circumstances'.
 Sue explained that despite these challenges, they know that their work is essential.